arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-to-Arduino-Cloud.md

   * **Arduino Opta:** Press and hold the user button (BTN_USER) until the LED (LED_USER) turns off.
   * **UNO R4 WiFi:** Connect Pin 2 to GND until the LED turns off.

-## 5. Stop applications that may be using the device
+## 5. Stop applications that may be using the device {#stop-applications-that-may-be-using-the-device}

 When configuring your device over serial (USB), other applications can prevent Arduino Cloud from communicating with the device.